Anurag199512/Appiness/README.md

 2. By default sample data is loaded in the database from the file (insertSampleData.js).

-    `Call this function only once incase reload is required after deleting the database comletely.`
+    `Call this function insertSampleData() only once incase reload is required after deleting the database comletely.`

-3. To delete all the data call function                     `deleteaAllProduct defined in editdata.js`
+3. To delete all the data call function
+     `deleteaAllProduct defined in editdata.js`

 4. For inserting a new value of product call function